INDEX:

 In the weeks or months leading up to the transplant, the patient undergoes a stem cell mobilization procedure to collect stem cells that will be used in the later transplantation process (Das et al., 2019, Roberts et al., 2020).

-HSCs reside in the bone marrow.
+HSCs (hematopoietic stem cells) reside in the bone marrow.
 HSCs mobilization refers to the process of stimulating the release of stem cells from the bone marrow into the bloodstream, typically through the administration of granulocyte colony-stimulating factor (GSF), either alone or with cytotoxic chemotherapy, such as Cy (Muraro et al., 2017).

 Figure from Mariottini et al. “Hematopoietic Stem Cell Transplantation for the Treatment of Autoimmune.
 Neurological Diseases: An Update“.
 Bioengineering (2023)